-433.215 [Repealed by 1973 c.259 s.15 (433.216 enacted in lieu of 433.215)] '''
+433.215 [Repealed by 1973 c.259 §15 (433.216 enacted in lieu of 433.215)]

-433.216 Detaining conveyance for inspection or investigation.
-If the assistant director finds that there is an imminent risk of the introduction into the state by means of any public or private conveyance of any dangerous communicable disease or toxic substance which presents a substantial threat to public health, the assistant director may detain such conveyance for inspection or investigation.
-[1973 c.259 s.16 (enacted in lieu of 433.215); 1987 c.600 s.13]

-- 433.220 Measures taken on discovery of disease or toxic substance; jurisdiction over emergency.
-(1) If upon inspection pursuant to ORS 433.216, there is discovered among the passengers or goods therein the existence of any communicable disease or toxic substance which presents a substantial threat to public health, the assistant director, under rules of the Health Division may: - (a) Isolate or quarantine or impose other public health measures on such persons or goods in accordance with ORS 433.019, 433.022 and 433.106. - (b) Cause the passengers and material in the involved conveyance to be subjected to requirements by the division for the control of the specific communicable disease or prevention of harm to the public health from the toxic substance. - (c) Offer free immunization in those diseases to which such prophylactic treatment is applicable to all persons exposed in any conveyance. - (2) Should any question arise as to the existence of any emergency, the assistant director shall have final jurisdiction.
-[Amended by 1973 c.259 s.17; 1987 c.600 s.14]
+- 433.216 Detaining conveyance for inspection or investigation.
+If the Director of Human Services finds that there is an imminent risk of the introduction into the state by means of any public or private conveyance of any dangerous communicable disease or toxic substance which presents a substantial threat to public health, the director may detain such conveyance for inspection or investigation.
+[1973 c.259 §16 (enacted in lieu of 433.215); 1987 c.600 §13] - 433.220 Measures taken on discovery of disease or toxic substance; rules; jurisdiction over emergency.
+(1) If upon inspection pursuant to ORS 433.216, there is discovered among the passengers or goods therein the existence of any communicable disease or toxic substance which presents a substantial threat to public health, the Director of Human Services, under rules of the Department of Human Services may: - (a) Isolate or quarantine or impose other public health measures on such persons or goods in accordance with ORS 433.019, 433.022 and 433.106. - (b) Cause the passengers and material in the involved conveyance to be subjected to requirements by the department for the control of the specific communicable disease or prevention of harm to the public health from the toxic substance. - (c) Offer free immunization in those diseases to which such prophylactic treatment is applicable to all persons exposed in any conveyance. - (2) Should any question arise as to the existence of any emergency, the director shall have final jurisdiction.
+[Amended by 1973 c.259 §17; 1987 c.600 §14]